csgf/cloudapps/README.md

 <p align="justify">
 With this service it is possible to execute scientific applications on Virtual Machines (VMs) deployed on standard-based federated cloud.</br></br>

-The present service is based on the following standards and software frameworks:
+The present service is based on the following standards and software frameworks:</br></br>

 - OCCI interface which comprises a set of open community-led specifications delivered through the Open Grid Forum.
 OCCI is a Protocol and API for all kinds of Management tasks.
 OCCI was originally initiated to create a remote management API for IaaS model based Services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
 It has since evolved into a flexible API with a strong focus on integration, portability, interoperability and innovation while still offering a high degree of extensibility.
-The current release of the OCCI is suitable to serve many other models in addition to IaaS, including PaaS and, in particular, SaaS as shown by the present service.
+The current release of the OCCI is suitable to serve many other models in addition to IaaS, including PaaS and, in particular, SaaS as shown by the present service.</br></br>

-- JSAGA is a Java implementation of the Simple API for Grid Applications (SAGA) specification made by the Open Grid Forum (OGF)
+- JSAGA is a Java implementation of the Simple API for Grid Applications (SAGA) specification made by the Open Grid Forum (OGF).</br></br>

--  Catania Science Gateways Framework
+-  Catania Science Gateways Framework.</br></br>

 </br></br>
 The following applications are currently available:</br></br>